cermak-petr/act-postgresql-insert/README.md

-# act-mysql-insert
+# act-postgresql-insert

-Apify act for inserting crawler results into a remote MySQL table.
+Apify act for inserting crawler results into a remote PostgreSQL table.

-This act fetches all results from a specified Apifier crawler execution and inserts them into a table in a remote MySQL database.
+This act fetches all results from a specified Apifier crawler execution and inserts them into a table in a remote PostgreSQL database.

 The act does not store its state, i.e. if it crashes it restarts fetching all URLs.
 Therefore you should only use it for short lists of URLs.